 The lighting for the exterior of retail buildings and spaces shall be safe and attractive to customers.
 This can be achieved mainly with entrance accent lighting and façade floodlighting.
-"Entrances" and "Façade Lighting," as listed in Table 6.7-1, refer to entrances of dense retail developments with heavy nighttime vehicular and pedestrian traffic.
-Commercial-Elevated Podium uses should be illuminated with static white light from extended armatures at base of façades.
+"Entrances" and "Façade Lighting," as listed in Table 6.7, refer to entrances of dense retail developments with heavy nighttime vehicular and pedestrian traffic.